myloasm-docs/myloasm-docs.github.io/docs/index.md

 **Limitations:** myloasm may

-- occasionally produce chimeric misassembled contigs due to its aggressiveness.
+- occasionally produce chimeric misassembled contigs, like all metagenome assemblers.
     - we provide extra debugging information for manual curation; see [the quality control guide](qc.md).
 - use more memory than other assemblers.
 Currently, a ~200 gigabase long-read human gut sample takes ~450 GB of RAM.

 ## Issues, questions, and discussions